What is it?

 I have been diagnosed with retroperitoneal fibrosis and want to be seen at Johns Hopkins what should I do?

-Patients interested in being evaluated at Johns Hopkins should call 410-955-5268 (select option #4) and ask to speak with Barbara.
+Patients interested in being evaluated at Johns Hopkins should call 410-955-5268 (select option #4) and ask to speak with Rose.
 You should obtain copies of your medical records.
 These would include copies of doctor’s visits, and hospitalizations.
 If you have had an MRI or CAT scan you should obtain copies of those studies.
 This may be in form of actual films or on a CD.
 If you have had a biopsy, you should obtain the actual biopsy slides from the hospital.
 All of the above should be forwarded to:

 Dr. Paul J. Scheel, Jr., M.D.